What is The Veterans Consortium?

 Who can volunteer?

-The Veterans Consortium Pro Bono Program has had a diverse volunteer pool of volunteers and continues to outreach to:
+The Veterans Consortium Pro Bono Program has a diverse volunteer pool of:

 - Attorneys at firms,